Real Estate in Panama

 What is a typical expat home or apartment like in Panama?

 "Expat homes and apartments in Panama tend to vary greatly depending on the location and the particular preferences of expats.
 They often feature high-end amenities, such as pools, terraces, and modern appliances.
 Most expat homes feature multiple bedrooms, large bathrooms and spacious kitchens.
 Expat apartments may be equipped with security measures and a concierge service as well.
 Some expats opt for homes or apartments that are located close to beaches or other tourist attractions, while others choose to live in more secluded locations.
-No matter the type of property chosen, expat homes and apartments in Panama tend to have comfortable, luxury appeal," said one person in Panama.
+No matter the type of property chosen, expat homes and apartments in Panama tend to have comfortable, luxury appeal," explained one expat living in Panama.

 "Typical construction of homes in Boquete, or all of Panama, is lack of insulation.
 During rainy season the rain drops, size of marbles on a tin roof is deafening.
-You may want to keep ear plugs nearby," said one expat who made the move to Boquete.
+You may want to keep ear plugs nearby," said one person in Boquete.

 What is the average cost of housing in Panama?